bgheorghiu/AppsFlutter/README.md

-# GoogleAtelierulDigital Projects
+# GoogleAtelierulDigital Projects (Flutter)

 Hello,

-My name is Gheorghiu Bogdan and here are my projects for Google's "Atelierul Digital"
+My name is Gheorghiu Bogdan and here are my projects in Flutter for Google's "Atelierul Digital"

 LinkedIn: https://www.linkedin.com/in/bogdan-gheorghiu-bb46ab132/